discord-py-ui/discord-ui/docs/source/index.rst

 ======================================================

 Welcome to the discord-ui docs!
-This libary is an extension to `discord.py <https://github.com/Rapptz/discord.py>`__ made for using the ui features that discord added
+This libary is an extension to `discord.py <https://github.com/Rapptz/discord.py>`__ made for using the ui and interaction features in discord and python

 .. important::